damonallison/notes/writing/blog/posts/2019-01-01-Counterfeit-Gods.md

 Happy New Year!
 I'm writing this on January 1st, 2019.
 The day of the year where millions of people make resolutions and set goals to change their lives for the better.
-We can probably guess the top resolutions people make.
-Lose weight is probably #1, exercise, eat better, spend less money, spend more time with family / friends, run a marathon, quit smoking, drink less, etc.
+We can definitely guess the top resolutions people make.
+Lose weight, exercise, eat better, spend less money, spend more time with family / friends, run a marathon, quit smoking, drink less, etc.

 After literally typing in "top new years resolutions" into Google, we find a [survey of 2000